Uncertainty Quantification of MLE for Entity Ranking with Covariates: Introduction

 To take on the second challenge, namely, depicting the asymptotic distribution of the MLE, we first approximate the MLE by the minimizer of the quadratic approximation of our joint likelihood function, whose uncertainty is easier to depict.
 The critical difficulty lies in quantifying this approximation error.
-To tackle this issue, we then utilize the `leave-one-out' technique to derive novel proof frameworks, which is valid under the \emph{minimal sample complexity} up to logarithm terms.
-In a more specific BLT model, the seminal work by \cite{gao2021uncertainty} leverages the minimizers of the more restricted diagnonal quadratic approximations of their marginal likelihoods to approximate the MLE.
+To tackle this issue, we then utilize the `leave-one-out' technique and derive \emph{novel proofs}, which is valid under the minimal sample complexity up to logarithm terms.
+In a more specific BTL model, the seminal works by \cite{gao2021uncertainty} and \cite{fan2022ranking} (when considering pairwise comparison) leverage the minimizers of the more restricted diagonal quadratic approximations of their marginal likelihoods to approximate the MLE.
 They capture the approximation errors based on a `leave-two-out' technique.
-In contrast, in this work, we utilize the minimizer of the quadratic approximation of the joint likelihood to approximate the MLE and achieve a tighter approximation error compared with \cite{gao2021uncertainty}.
+In contrast, in this work, we utilize the minimizer of the quadratic approximation of the joint likelihood to approximate the MLE, and achieve a tighter approximation error than \cite{gao2021uncertainty,fan2022ranking}.

 Finally, we conduct numerical experiments to corroborate our theory.
-The performance of the model is also convincingly illustrated by analysis of the multual fund holding data.
+The performance of the model is also convincingly illustrated by an analysis of the data on Pokemon competitions.
 From the perspective of stock selection and return prediction, our proposed covariate-assisted BTL model (CARE) outperforms the original BTL model in many aspects.